mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/index.md

 - {{jsxref("Temporal.Now")}}
   - : Provides methods for getting the current time in various formats.
 - {{jsxref("Temporal.PlainDate")}}
-  - : Represents a date without a time or timezone (a calendar date); for example, an event on a calendar which happens during the whole day no matter which time zone it's happening in.
+  - : Represents a date without a time or time zone (a calendar date); for example, an event on a calendar which happens during the whole day no matter which time zone it's happening in.
 It is fundamentally represented as an ISO 8601 calendar date, with year, month, and day fields, and an associated calendar system.
 - {{jsxref("Temporal.PlainDateTime")}}
-  - : Represents a date (calendar date) and time (wall-clock time) without a timezone.
+  - : Represents a date (calendar date) and time (wall-clock time) without a time zone.
 It is fundamentally represented as a combination of a [date](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainDate) (with an associated calendar system) and a [time](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/PlainTime).
 - {{jsxref("Temporal.PlainMonthDay")}}
-  - : Represents the month and day of a calendar date, without a year or timezone; for example, an event on a calendar that recurs every year and happens during the whole day.
+  - : Represents the month and day of a calendar date, without a year or time zone; for example, an event on a calendar that recurs every year and happens during the whole day.
 It is fundamentally represented as an ISO 8601 calendar date, with year, month, and day fields, and an associated calendar system.
 The year is used to disambiguate the month-day in some calendar systems.
 - {{jsxref("Temporal.PlainTime")}}
-  - : Represents a time without a date or timezone; for example, a recurring event that happens at the same time every day.
+  - : Represents a time without a date or time zone; for example, a recurring event that happens at the same time every day.
 It is fundamentally represented as a combination of hour, minute, second, millisecond, microsecond, and nanosecond values.
 - {{jsxref("Temporal.PlainYearMonth")}}
-  - : Represents the year and month of a calendar date, without a day or timezone; for example, an event on a calendar that happens during the whole month.
+  - : Represents the year and month of a calendar date, without a day or time zone; for example, an event on a calendar that happens during the whole month.
 It is fundamentally represented as an ISO 8601 calendar date, with year, month, and day fields, and an associated calendar system.
 The day is used to disambiguate the year-month in some calendar systems.
 - {{jsxref("Temporal.ZonedDateTime")}}
-  - : Represents a date and time with a timezone.
+  - : Represents a date and time with a time zone.
 It is fundamentally represented as a combination of an [instant](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Temporal/Instant), a time zone, and a calendar system.
 - `Temporal[Symbol.toStringTag]`
   - : The initial value of the [`[Symbol.toStringTag]`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toStringTag) property is the string `"Temporal"`.
 This property is used in {{jsxref("Object.prototype.toString()")}}.